Brighouse, Southowram, West Vale, Norland, Ripponden, Mill Bank

 junction then right along the road to reach Great Rock.

-alongside a wall to emerge at a ladder stile at the end.
-Follow the path
+wall to emerge at a ladder stile at the end.
+Follow the path down to the

-then follows a line of electricity poles further uphill through fields
+follows a line of electricity poles further uphill through fields and

-and stiles.
-Go through the gate at the top, bearing right to finally
+stiles.
+Go through the gate at the top, bearing right to finally emerge

 Look for a stile in the corner of the field, where the path bears